boltops-tools/ufo/docs/_docs/secrets.md

 ## What are Secrets?

 [ECS supports injecting secrets or sensitive data](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data.html) into the the environment as variables.
-ECS handles the decryption the secrets go straight from AWS to the ECS task environment.
+ECS decrypts the secrets straight from AWS to the ECS task environment.
 It never passes through the machine calling `ufo ship` IE: your laptop, a deploy server, or CodeBuild, etc.

 ECS supports 2 storage backends for secrets: